entigolabs/platform-apis/docs/api/CronJob.md

 # CronJob

 :::note Tiers
-This feature is available for the following tiers: Standard, Premium
+This feature is available for the following tiers: **Standard, Premium**.
 :::